 What do I do if the research or conference budget needs to be reallocated after receiving my award?

 PIs need CCSS approval to reallocate more than 25 percent of the funds at any point after funding.
-Please contact Anneliese Truame to request a reallocation and include the award year, account number, account balance, and reason for the requested reallocation.
+Please contact Amanda King to request a reallocation and include the award year, account number, account balance, and reason for the requested reallocation.

 How do I apply for a no-cost extension?

 If you have not been able to complete your research by your award’s term date, you may request a no-cost extension by filling out this brief CCSS Grant Extension Form.
-If you have questions, please contact Anneliese Truame.
+If you have questions, please contact Amanda King.

 How does the CCSS evaluate proposals?

 Projects requesting over $5,000 are reviewed by three peer scholars from the same application round, outside the applicant’s department, who evaluate each proposal based on the following criteria: quality of social science scholarship (including theory and methodology), the importance of the core ideas and whether they are innovative, whether the work is likely to inspire future research, and whether the budget is appropriate.
 We also consider whether the research design is methodologically sound, the likelihood of the research resulting in publication in peer-reviewed journals, and whether the project is likely to obtain external funding at some point.
-We fund conferences of interest to social scientists across the university when the budget appears justified and primarily supports Cornell social science faculty members instead of faculty from other institutions.
+We fund conferences of interest to social scientists across the university when the budget appears justified and primarily supports Cornell social science faculty members.
 Projects requesting under $5,000 in funding are reviewed internally.